If you’ve been lucky enough to watch Wayne Gilbert perform his poetry, you know how special it is. If you haven’t, now is your chance.

 Wayne is, among other things, a retired teacher and professor of English and of Educational Psychology.
 He was diagnosed with Parkinson’s in 2005 and has been writing about his experiences living with it ever since.
 He often uses metaphors to create compelling and lasting images in our brains and to help us see Parkinson’s, and how to live well with it today, in a totally new light.

 Want more Wayne?
 We get it!
 Check out some of his past performances:

 More about Together, apart

-This YouTube event on April 11 is designed by and for people from all walks of life who have a connection to Parkinson’s.
+The Together, Apart event on April 11 was designed by and for people from all walks of life who have a connection to Parkinson’s.
 Learn how others have overcome challenges, found support, connected during lockdown, and how they live well with Parkinson’s.
-Check out their YouTube channel throughout the day for inspiring content from all over the world.
+Check out the full playlist from that day here.